Leref/dbd.ts-documentation/src/functions/channelexists.md

 ---
-description: Returns whether or not the provided channel exists (returns true/false).
+description: Returns whether or not the provided channel exists.
 ---

 # $channelExists